 If your child suddenly gasps or catches their breath, while sleeping, then it might seem like your child is suffering from sleep apnea.
 Gasping is also another major symptom of sleep apnea, in adults and children.

 Gasping happens when the blocked airways or passage finally opens due to pressure build up inside your larynx.
 As soon as the breathing airways open, you will finally catch your breath.
 This is the main mechanism of gasping.
-People with sleep apnea will have the problem of gasping, because of their airways blocking.
+People with sleep apnea will have the problem of gasping, because of their airway blocking.

 Your Child Sleeps With His/Her Mouth Open